GenomicsAotearoa/Pangenome-Graphs-Workshop/docs/3_Introduction_to_pggb.md

 ### All-to-all alignment
 !!! info ""

-Generally, refers to the process of aligning all sequences in a given set against each other, rather than aligning them to a single reference sequence.
+"All-to-all alignment" refers to the process of aligning all sequences in a given set against each other, rather than aligning them to a single reference sequence.
-PGGB begins with an alignment with `wfmash` for the input gemomes.
-This compares all sequences to each other and finds the best N mappings for each.
+PGGB begins with an alignment using `wfmash` to align the input genomes.
+This compares all sequences to each other and finds the best `N` mappings for each.
 It produces base-level alignments.

 ![bacterial-pangenome](theme_figures/PGGB_workflow_2_small.png)

 ### Inducing the graph
 !!! info ""

-Refers to the process of constructing the genome graph by progressively integrating genetic variants into a reference genome.
+"Graph induction" refers to the process of constructing the genome graph by progressively integrating genetic variants into a reference genome.
 These base-level alignments are converted into a graph with `seqwish`.
 A filter is applied to remove short matches, which anchors the graph on confident longer exact matches.

 ![bacterial-pangenome](theme_figures/PGGB_workflow_3_small.png)